GDIT-JAVA/RestaurantPOS/README.md

-# Java destop application for restaurant.
+# Java desktop application for restaurant.

 #### How to install: